About Us

 Circuit 2: Classic

-This circuit covers most of Machu Picchu, making it the most recommended option.
-Reservations require a minimum of 4 months in advance due to high demand.
+This circuit covers most of Machu Picchu, which is why it is the most recommended.
+Reservations require a minimum of 4 months in advance since, being the most complete, it has the highest demand.

-This is the most complete circuit, covering most of Machu Picchu and offering the classic photo from a platform below the Guardian’s House.
-You will explore the interior of Machu Picchu on a walk lasting no more than 3 hours.
+This circuit is the most complete, as it covers most of Machu Picchu and also offers the classic Machu Picchu photo from a platform below the Guard House.
+You will visit the inside of Machu Picchu on a walk that lasts no more than 3 hours.

 Route 2-B: Lower Terrace

-This ticket is the second option within Circuit 2.
-This route is almost identical to ROUTE 2-A, with the only difference being a detour that allows you to quickly reach the lower terrace of the Guardian’s House.
-You will visit important areas such as the Temple of the Condor, the viewpoint of the Temple of the Sun, and many more.
+This ticket is the second option for Circuit 2; this route is almost identical to ROUTE 2-A, with the only difference being a detour that allows you to quickly reach the lower terrace of the Guard House.
+You will visit important sites such as the Temple of the Condor, the Temple of the Sun viewpoint, and many more.

 General information

-• Duration: The route lasts approximately 3 hours.
+• Tour duration: The tour lasts approximately 3 hours.

 View of Machu Picchu from Circuit 2